reignite/burnout.io/content/causes.md

   take time tomorrow to plan the hiring we'll have to do in order to meet that goal."

+### Let it fail.
+If your cries for change aren't working, allow the consequences (downtime, no new features, etc.) to speak for themselves.
+If the choice is between your sanity and the systems you're building and maintaining, one of those needs to take precedence.
+Hint: it's your sanity!
+Of course, this point should be considered with caution (don't be malicious or reckless to prove a point).

 ## 3. Move on.
 If the organization can't change enough to prevent burnout, leave.
-A recurring point with people who have escaped burnout seems to be "I'm so much more happy now that I work for a company that allows me to maintain a good work-life balance."
+A recurring point with people who have escaped burnout seems to be "I'm so much happier now that I ~~don't work for satan~~ work for a company that allows me to maintain a good work-life balance."

 ### A note on preparation.
 It's a really good idea to set aside emergency funds to use in case you have to exercise option 3.
-Experiencing burnout sometimes means you need to take a month off before interviewing for other positions.
+Experiencing burnout sometimes means you need to take a month off before interviewing for other positions, so you need to have the means to be able to do so.